GreatScherzo/Speech_to_emotion_analyser/README.md

 ************Old concept**************

 concept_0.5
 This concept was to use a loop_feedback so that it directly takes any audio being played in the computer.
+This was then supposed to be made as a browser extension, but i didn't have sufficient time to complete it before my final year project dateline

 concept_1.0
 This concept uses a mic to take ausio from the computer's speaker.
 Didn't worked well.
 Lots of noise which results in misclassification.